THE HISTORY OF HIGHFIELD HOUSE

 OSSETT INCLOSURE AWARD 1807 – 1813

-(Horbury Bridle Lane, which eventually became known as Horbury Road, is on the left of the Plot)
+Horbury Bridle Lane, now known as Horbury Road, is on the left of the plot.

-I assign, allocate & award unto John CRAVEN all that allotment on Ossett Common containing 1 acre & 25ps bounded east by land awarded to Duke of Leeds; west by Horbury Bridle Road; north by land awarded to James CONINGTON, John LOFT and Elizabeth CODD; south by allotments respectively awarded to Joshua HAIGH the younger and Thomas MITCHELL.
-I order and award that the said John CRAVEN should maintain good & sufficient fences on the west and south side of the said allotment and declare that 1rood & 11perches on the north side is Freehold; 1rood & 14perches in the middle is Copyhold compounded for the Manor of Wakefield and the residue, being 2roods on the south of the same to be Freehold & Copyhold compounded for the said Manor undistinguished
+The Commissioner wrote: I assign, allocate & award unto John CRAVEN all that allotment on Ossett Common containing 1 acre & 25 perches bounded east by land awarded to Duke of Leeds; west by Horbury Bridle Road; north by land awarded to James CONINGTON, John LOFT and Elizabeth CODD; south by allotments respectively awarded to Joshua HAIGH the younger and Thomas MITCHELL.
+I order and award that the said John CRAVEN should maintain good & sufficient fences on the west and south side of the said allotment and declare that 1rood & 11perches on the north side is Freehold; 1rood & 14perches in the middle is Copyhold compounded for the Manor of Wakefield and the residue, being 2roods on the south of the same to be Freehold & Copyhold compounded for the said Manor undistinguished.

 Diagram showing details of Freehold, Copyhold etc.

 I knew that this was the correct Plot as the size and position on the map were identical to the Plot shown on the Deed when my parents bought the property in 1964.
 According to the map and the description there were no buildings on the Plot.

 I then looked at the next official reliable source which was: THE OSSETT TITHE AWARD FOR 1843.
 This showed the owner as William LEE and the tenant Wm.
 MITCHELL Jr. The description and size of the Plot No. 489 (1 acre and 25 perches) was the same, but yet again no mention of any buildings.